Qualitative research examples: Methods, approaches, and FAQs

 Qualitative and quantitative research differ in their approach to data collection, analysis, and the nature of the findings.
 Here are some key differences:

-• Data collection: Qualitative research uses in-depth interviews, focus groups, observations, and analysis of documents to gather data.
+• Data collection: Qualitative research uses in-depth user interviews, focus groups, observations, and analysis of documents to gather data.
 In contrast, quantitative research relies on structured surveys, experiments, and standard measurements.

 • Analysis: Qualitative research involves analyzing textual or visual data through coding, categorization, and theme identification techniques.
 Quantitative research uses statistical analysis to examine numerical data for patterns, correlations, and trends.